monikasarder/Melbourne-COVID19-data-and-ABS-variables-at-postcode-level/README.md

 Melbourne’s COVID19
 hotspots](https://www.deploythedata.com/2020/09/11/postcode-characteristics-of-melbournes-covid19-hotspots/)

-This repository outlines steps undertaken to accessing and visualise both COVID19 and ABS Census characteristics at postcode level.
+The document below outlines steps undertaken to accessing, join and explore COVID19 and ABS Census characteristics at postcode level.
 The methods can be generalised to other projects.

+**Short version**: to install all dependent packages, run scripts and produce report see *Run all scripts and produce report.Rmd*

+Otherwise read the below to step through the process.

 ## Data sources